 they conduct with FTC during the year, and therefore represents a member’s investment in the cooperative.
 The more business a member does with FTC during the year, the larger their portion of the capital will be.

-FTC mails a patronage statement in August of each year to everyone who did qualifying business with the cooperative.
-The statement shows the total amount of patronage capital allocated and assigned to you for the year.
+FTC mails a patronage statement in August of each year to everyone who did qualifying business with the cooperative during the previous year.
+The statement shows the total amount of patronage capital allocated and assigned to you for the prior year.

-FTC is proud of the fact that in its history of 60-plus years, the cooperative has returned more than $18 million to members.
-This year, FTC is refunding patronage from a portion of 1988.
-The total amount being refunded is approximately $232,000.
+FTC is proud of the fact that in its history of 65-plus years, the cooperative has returned more than $19 million to members.
+In 2020, FTC refunded patronage from a portion of 1988 and 1989.
+The total amount refunded was more than $260,000.
 Refund checks are mailed to members in July of each year.

 Remember, capital credit refunds are based on the amount of business each account holder has done